awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 1.6.0 - 2019-08-21 =
+* Added: New transactional mailer: Sendinblue.
+* Added: Educate users to use transactional mailers for better deliverability.
+* Added: New option and filter to disable admin area delivery error notices.
+* Changed: Hide private API key saved in the DB for API based mailers using `input[type=password]`.
+* Changed: Update links to various docs, pointing now to https://wpmailsmtp.com.

 = 1.5.2 - 2019-07-18 =
 * Fixed: "Redirect URI mismatch" error for "Gmail" mailer when trying to re-authorize an account that was initially created with version < v1.5.0.